ComputationWithBoundedResources/term-rewriting-xml/README.md

 # term-rewriting-xml
-XML parser for term-rewriting library
+XML parser for term-rewriting library.

+Designed to be compatible for the complexity cataegories of the termination competition.

 ## Testing